hanreitz/cli_project/README.md

     -ruby bin/cli.rb
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-This program
+This program allows the user to
-    -Gets data from TheCocktailDB API via search, list, and filter features -Allows the user to filter by alcoholic/non-alcoholic drinks -Allows the user to search for specific ingredients or ask for a list of random drinks -Allows the user to add drinks to a menu
+    -Access data from TheCocktailDB API via search, list, and filter features -Filter by alcoholic/non-alcoholic drinks
+    -Search for specific ingredients
+    -Ask for a list of random drinks
+    -View drink recipe(s)
+    -Move back and forth between drink recipes and drink lists -Add drinks to a drink menu
+    -View their drink menu
+    -Clear the drink menu
-    -Allows the user to clear the menu
+    -Avoid the hassle of many errors with errorless menus from tty-prompt -Return to the main menu
-    -Allows the user to email their menu to self or another person -Handles many potential menu errors with errorless menus from tty-prompt -Offers some ability to save data through the email function (since there is no working backend) -Allows the user to move back and forth between drink recipes and drink lists -Always gives the user the ability to return to the main menu -Attempts to provide a comfortable and intuitive user experience
+    -Create a drink menu in a comfortable, intuitive environment!
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This project was written as a part of the Flatiron School program.
 It uses the free version of the API and is therefore limited to 100 drinks.